 “Technology should be a source of connection rather than disconnection in families,” 5

 One report found the average US consumer spends 5 hours a day on their mobile device.
 By age 17 the ownership of mobile cellphones is approximately 84%.
 Internet access for adolescent in the US in approximately 91%.
-7 in 10 Americans use social media to connect with one another, engage in news content and share information and entertain themselves.
+7 in 10 Americans use social media to connect with one another, engage in news content and share information and entertain themselves.16 The Pew Internet Project found that nearly two thirds of online teens are content creators - in the form of artwork, photos, stories or videos.
+Most teen content creators are posting material for their network of friends on a social networking site.
 Leveraging our technology and social media can encourage healthy eating and exercise to promote health.
-16 The Pew Internet Project found that nearly two thirds of online teens are content creators - in the form of artwork, photos, stories or videos. (so why is content production important-(( contributing to the database?)))
+16

 The advancements made in technology for mobile devices and excessive gaming contributes to the sedentary lifestyle of children and adolescents.
 Children are spending hours of non-education activities on their mobile and gaming devices.
-Two excerpts from the AAP (American Academy of Pediatrics) recommendation on ‘Children and Media’ are (1) For children ages 6 and older, place consistent limits on the time spent using media, and the types of media, and make sure media does not take the place of adequate sleep, physical activity and other behaviors essential to health and (2) Don't use technology as an emotional pacifier.
+Two excerpts from the American Academy of Pediatrics recommendation on ‘Children and Media’ are (1) For children ages 6 and older, place consistent limits on the time spent using media, and the types of media, and make sure media does not take the place of adequate sleep, physical activity and other behaviors essential to health and (2) Don't use technology as an emotional pacifier.
 Media can be very effective in keeping kids calm and quiet, but it should not be the only way they learn to calm down.
 Children need to be taught how to identify and handle strong emotions, invent activities to manage boredom, or calm down through breathing, talking about ways to solve the problem, and finding other strategies for channeling emotions.

-Having practiced preventive pediatric cardiology with a focus on pediatric obesity and associated comorbidities of hypertension, hyperlipidemia, pre-diabetes and patients with Type 2 diabetes, I have served and managed children and their families through mental health interventions, nutrition counseling, and exercise programs through the management of hyperlipidemia, hypertension and type 2 diabetes.
-My approach has a primary focus on prevention and treatment by changing lifestyle through nutrition and physical fitness counseling

 Dr. Sarah Armstrong, Director of the Duke University Lifestyles Program, acknowledged that people are aware of the health implications of obesity.
 While progress has been made in addressing the issues, changing the habits is more difficult to achieve.
 She says, “we need to be more disruptive in our thinking if we want to see a statistical improvement move on a national scale.”
 6